klkuhlm/unconfined/README.md

 6. Theis (1935) : The confined fully penetrating solution, which all other solutions build upon.

-The code is distributed as a collection of Fortran source files and a makefile.
+The simulator is distributed as a collection of Fortran source files and a makefile.
 On Linux/Unix/Mac platforms this is trivial to turn into a command-line program, by simply going to the source directory and
 typing: